Snowflake-Labs/snowflake-vcrpy/README.md

 snowflake-vcrpy provides the following features:

-1. pytest fixtures to enable record and replay http based tests
+1. pytest fixtures to enable record and replay HTTP-based tests
 2. pytest options to select the tests run in record-and-replay mode